Beef Gravy

 This post may contain affiliate links.
 Please read our disclosure policy.

+I love a good gravy, and I may be biased but this Beef Gravy is arguably the best gravy.
+It uses drippings from a beef tenderloin roast (plus stock and herbs!).
 I used to think making gravy was complicated, but it’s not!
 This homemade beef gravy basically just involves some sauteing and simmering.
-The hardest part about it is making the roux, which is a mixture of beef drippings and flour that’s cooked to remove the starchy taste and used to thicken the gravy.
-(If you’ve ever made bechamel sauce, you’ve made a roux!)
-As long as you make sure this mixture doesn’t burn, your gravy will be great.
+The hardest part about it is making the roux, which is a mixture of beef drippings and flour that’s cooked to remove the starchy taste and used to thicken the brown gravy.
+As long as you make sure this mixture doesn’t burn, your beef gravy will be great.

-Ingredients to Make Beef Gravy
+Beef Gravy Ingredients

 Ingredients for recipe: fresh herbs, shallot, flour, soy sauce, Worcestershire sauce, salt and pepper, carrot, celery, beef broth, and beef drippings.